muhammadhasyim/cav-hoomd/docs/theory.rst

 Theory
 ======

 Cavity HOOMD simulates molecules interacting with optical cavity modes.
 This enables study of light-matter interactions where molecular vibrations couple strongly to photons.
+The plugin now supports both constant and time-varying coupling for dynamic experiments.

 Mathematical Formulation
 ========================